biolink/biolinkml/tests/test_biolink_model/source/markdown/ChemicalToThingAssociation.md

 ## Mixin for

+ * [ChemicalToChemicalAssociation](ChemicalToChemicalAssociation.md) (mixin)  - A relationship between two chemical entities.
+This can encompass actual interactions as well as temporal causal edges, e.g. one chemical converted to another.
  * [ChemicalToDiseaseOrPhenotypicFeatureAssociation](ChemicalToDiseaseOrPhenotypicFeatureAssociation.md) (mixin)  - An interaction between a chemical entity and a phenotype or disease, where the presence of the chemical gives rise to or exacerbates the phenotype
  * [ChemicalToGeneAssociation](ChemicalToGeneAssociation.md) (mixin)  - An interaction between a chemical entity and a gene or gene product
  * [ChemicalToPathwayAssociation](ChemicalToPathwayAssociation.md) (mixin)  - An interaction between a chemical entity and a biological process or pathway